IBM/wc-devops-utilities/doc/ArchitectureDesign.md

  <img src="https://github.com/IBM/wc-devops-utilities/raw/master/doc/images/Overview.png" width = "700" height = "450" alt="Overview" align=center /><br>-->

-WebSphere Commerce deployment utility includes the following types of components:
+WebSphere Commerce deployment utilities include the following types of components:

 * DeployController, Vault, and Nexus - They are residing on the long run pad to serve continuous business requirement for environment setup, update, and operation.
 * SupportContainer and DeploySlave - They are sitting in the temporary run pod, and are deployed on-demand and removed after the job is completed.

 All these components are dockerized, so you can easily leverage the Kubernetes platform to deploy the components without manual setup.

-WebSphere Commerce deployment utility leverages the task-scheduling capability of Jenkins and the resource-scheduling capability of Kubernetes.
+WebSphere Commerce deployment utilities leverage the task-scheduling capability of Jenkins and the resource-scheduling capability of Kubernetes.
 Thus, when you trigger some long-run or asynchronous job through Jenkins, such as installing Helm or building Docker images, the pre-defined Jenkins job pipeline will start a  temporary pod using the DeploySlave Docker container.
 When the job is complete, the temporary Pod is also released.